grafana/alloy/docs/sources/reference/cli/run.md

 {{< param "PRODUCT_NAME" >}} will fail to start if it can't determine the advertised address.
 Since Windows doesn't use the interface names `eth0` or `en0`, Windows users must explicitly pass at least one valid network interface for `--cluster.advertise-interfaces` or a value for `--cluster.advertise-address`.

-The comma-separated list of addresses provided in `--cluster.join-addresses` can either be IP addresses with an optional port, or DNS SRV records to lookup.
+The comma-separated list of addresses provided in `--cluster.join-addresses` can either be IP addresses or DNS names to lookup (supports SRV and A/AAAA records).
-The ports on the list of addresses default to the port used for the HTTP listener if not explicitly provided.
+In both cases, the port number can be specified with a `:<port>` suffix.
+If ports are not provided, default of the port used for the HTTP listener is used.
-We recommend that you align the port numbers on as many nodes as possible to simplify the deployment process.
+If you do not provide the port number explicitly, you must ensure that all instances use the same port for the HTTP listener.

 The `--cluster.discover-peers` command-line flag expects a list of tuples in the form of `provider=XXX key=val key=val ...`.
 Clustering uses the [go-discover] package to discover peers and fetch their IP addresses, based on the chosen provider and the filtering key-values it supports.